Photo: KatarzynaBialasiewicz/iStock Images by Getty

 Women affected lose a lot of things to cancer.
 From the loss of energy and appetite to the loss of hair, we know that cancer treatments take a toll on the body.
 But one thing we don’t hear about as often is the loss of libido.
 The truth is that while cancer treatments can destroy the disease, they can also destroy your sex drive.
 Yet, according to a report published in Psycho-Oncology, communication with oncology providers about sexual issues is poor.
 Perhaps it’s because we still aren’t comfortable talking about sexual pleasure, or because, in the shitty scheme of things, sex is the furthest thing from a patient’s mind.

-Nevertheless, Dr. Andrews admits that many physicians may not be asking about it as much as, say, pain, fatigue, or fertility.
+Nevertheless, Dr. Andrews admits that many physicians may not be asking about things like pain, fatigue, or fertility.
 “If we are treating the whole patient and not just the cancer, we would want to know if the patient was experiencing issues in their sexual health,” she says.
 Sexual health has yet to be fully integrated into oncology care, and so it is important, as a patient, to be proactive in discussing it.